 Some investment opportunities may be available via diversified funds.
 Others may be direct investments.

-Non-accredited retail investors can bypass the accreditation requirement by owning the ARK Venture Fund via Titan Invest.
+Non-accredited retail investors can access pre-IPO startups via the Fundrise Innovation Fund.
 However, you cannot select individual pre-IPO companies, and Netskope is not in the portfolio.

 As companies mature, gain more shareholders, and delay their IPO due to macro conditions, more equity holders may seek liquidation before the IPO.